 - Traditional.
 A majority of its total beverage alcohol volume in beers whose flavor derives from traditional or innovative brewing ingredients and their fermentation.

-Nurin notes the BA has changed the definition over the years.
+Nurin notes the associationg has changed the definition over the years.
 This is the definition currently used to determine if a brewery is eligible for membership in the BA.

 Terrapin fell under that definition before its current partnership with MillerCoors, which has owned a minority portion of the brewery since 2012.
-Now, it does not.
-So by the industry-accepted definition of a craft brewery, Terrapin is no longer one.
+But under the new agreement — using the industry-accepted definition of a craft brewery — Terrapin is no longer one.
 A message on the brewery's Facebook page assures fans that they still have "the same beers coming off our packaging lines, brewed, packaged, and marketed by the same folks who have been with us for years."
 The only "structural change is in upper management.
 Terrapin co-founder John Cochran will be departing after 14 years," according to Beer Street Journal.

 The beer should be the same as it's always been, but will it still count as craft beer?
 That's a loaded question, concedes Nurin.